 Thank you Wayne, a.k.a.
 Sparksdale!

-Part 12 will not be available for at least a year, if ever.
-The story you just finished reading brings you up-to-date as of June 2017.
-If you want to follow the actual thread instead of waiting for another “part” to be written, this link (post 1921) will get you started where this part left off.
+There may or may not ever be a Part 12, depending on how much Wayne adds to the story.
+The story you just finished reading brings you up-to-date as of June 2017 (and then a brief update to February 2019).
+If you want to follow the actual thread instead of waiting for another “part” to be written, this link (post 1921) will get you started where the story left off in June 2017.
+There are very few posts after that date.
 If the Baseball Fever site is down when you visit, try again a couple days later and it will probably again be accessible.